AnietieJohnson/Data-Cleaning-and-Transformation-Using-Power-BI/README.md

 ![](https://github.com/AnietieJohnson/Data-Cleaning-and-Transformation-Using-Power-BI/blob/main/department%20csv%20data%20set%20before%20cleaning.png) | ![](https://github.com/AnietieJohnson/Data-Cleaning-and-Transformation-Using-Power-BI/blob/main/deptid.png)

 ## Data Integrity
-I checked column quality, column profile and column distribution
+I checked column quality, column profile and column distribution for each column in each file;
-- They help to identify and address issues like missing values, outliers, and inconsistencies, ensuring data reliability.
+- This helps to identify and address issues like missing values, outliers, and inconsistencies, ensuring data reliability.
 - it also enhance data quality and trustworthiness for accurate insights and visualizations.
 ## Merging Data:
 USED the left outer Join to